selwynpolit/d9book/book/blocks.md

 `ddev drush cr`

-In Drupal, navigate to /admin/structure/block and place the block (\"block module example\") in the content area.
+In Drupal, navigate to `/admin/structure/block` and place the block (`block module example`) in the content area.
 See the diagram below on how to place the block in the content area.

 ![Graphical user interface, table Description automatically generated](/images/image2.png)